near-horizon/near-protocol-rewards/docs/rewards.md

 ## FAQ

 **Q: How often are rewards calculated?**
-A: Metrics are collected every 5 minutes, but rewards are calculated on a weekly basis to ensure consistency.
+A: Metrics are collected every 12 hours, but rewards are calculated on a weekly basis to ensure consistency.

 **Q: What happens if we have a spike in activity?**
 A: Sudden spikes trigger additional validation.
 Consistent, sustainable development is rewarded over burst activity.